hapytex/ordinal/README.md

 ---

-This package is dedicated to ???
+This package is dedicated to *Wouter Folens* (\* 2019), in the hope that he will learn about transforming numbers into words.